TheArcanePowers/Undergrad-Coursework/README.md

 	Vaccines, making people immune for a short time.
 Initial vaccine percentage Social distancing
 	SIR+ (so people go from Removed (recovered) to susceptible again),

+    Opinion dynamics -

 3. Output
 	Webpage?
 Video?

+4. Compare with actual data!
+    We compare the different

+# RoadMap
+1. Simple SIR Model, comparing bristol's infections with an SIR model.
+2. Make that work for all of South England!
+3. Introduce vaccination model, for each place